jethomas2020/Web_Scraping_Challenge/README.md

         the Hemisphere name.
     Used a Python dictionary to store the data using the keys img_url and title.

     Appended the dictionary with the image url string and the Hemisphere title to a list.
     This list contains one dictionary for each Hemisphere.

-# Example:
+**Example:**
 hemisphere_image_urls = [
     {"title": "Valles Marineris Hemisphere", "img_url": "..."},
     {"title": "Cerberus Hemisphere", "img_url": "..."},
     {"title": "Schiaparelli Hemisphere", "img_url": "..."},
     {"title": "Syrtis Major Hemisphere", "img_url": "..."},
-]

 -----------------------------------
 # Step 2 - MongoDB and Flask Application

 Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

     Started by converting the Jupyter notebook into a Python script called scrape_mars.py with a function called scrape that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.

-    Next, create a route called /scrape that will import your scrape_mars.py script and call your scrape function.
+    Next, created a route called /scrape that will import the scrape_mars.py script and call your scrape function.
-        Store the return value in Mongo as a Python dictionary.
+        Stored the return value in Mongo as a Python dictionary.

-    Create a root route / that will query your Mongo database and pass the mars data into an HTML template to display the data.
+    Created a root route / that will query your Mongo database and pass the mars data into an HTML template to display the data.

     Create a template HTML file called index.html that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
 Use the following as a guide for what the final product should look like, but feel free to create your own design.